verbeemen/Udacity-Computer-Vision/Project_1_Facial_Keypoint_Detection/README.md

 # Project Overview
-In this small projec, I try to build a facial keypoint detection system.
+In this small project, I tried to build a facial keypoint detection system.
 As an input, I use an image with a face, and try to predict the location of 68 distinguishing keypoints (on the faces)!

 The Facial keypoints include points around the eyes, nose, and mouth on a face and are used in many applications.